-Bishop red wine cocktail: tips & notes
+Bishop red wine cocktail: tips & substitutions

 Serve warm or cold.
 When serving to a crowd, pour wine into a soup tureen or punch bowl.
 If serving more like a sangria, slice up fresh oranges and apples to add to the tureen.
 Use punch or wineglasses for guests to use.

 Next level.
 Have on hand brandy or rum.
 Let guests fortify their Bishops if they are looking for a little more kick.
 If you are enjoying the Bishop solo, keep the wine in a glass carafe, store in the fridge, and consume within 3 to 5 days.